spielhuus/spielhuus/content/nikolaus/index.md

 ## "Das Kleine Haus des Nikolaus" Puzzle

-**"Das kleine Haus des Nikolaus"** is a popular children's puzzle where the objective is to draw a continuous line that traces eight segments without lifting the pencil and without retracing any segment.
+**"Das kleine Haus des Nikolaus"** is a popular children's puzzle where the objective is to draw a house with a continuous line that traces eight segments without lifting the pencil and without retracing any segment.
 This can be accomplished while verbalizing the phrase, "das-klei-ne-Haus-des-Ni-ko-laus."